cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 It is optional for the folder to contain other files/folders besides those starting with digits.
 Those would not be automatically executed upon target call (e.g: readme files, local include folders, etc).

+Each of these targets:

+- Must assume that the deployment/testing env is already loaded, with access to kube, cf, helm operations.
+- Must return retcode `0` on success, `!= 0` if otherwise.
+- Must consume and create files on `pwd` only.
+- Must be idempotent: running it will give you the same result.
+E.g: calling `configure` several times with the same outputs gives you the same `values.yaml` as result.
+Calling `install` with the same `values.yaml` gives you the same deployment (that means that `install` must clean on its own).
+- Must be isolated: E.g; implementation of `install` does not call on `configure` itself.
+  They may, though, call shared implementation code in the `include` folder of their shared root path.
+- Chart values must be only consumed from yaml files, and not using `--set`.
+- When useful, should save resulting artifacts of execution into `$pwd/artifacts`.
+E.g: `$pwd/artifacts/cats-run.log`

+It is not recommended for targets to take arguments and options on execution besides the expected default behaviour defined here.

 Deployment and automation scripts must expose the following targets, with the defined behaviour: